gflauder/peer-review/README.md

 ## Attribution

-This project is a fork of vphantom/pyriteview (https://github.com/vphantom/pyriteview) by Stéphane Lavergne (https://github.com/vphantom).
+This project is a fork adn re-write of vphantom/pyriteview (https://github.com/vphantom/pyriteview) by Stéphane Lavergne (https://github.com/vphantom).
+Note that pyritephp is also now rewritten as PeerReviewCore.

 Article versioning hub for peer-reviewed publications.